Mejituu/spotmicroai-raspberrypi/2. Creating a program that boots when SpotMicro starts/README.md

 Lets start working on the program.

-The program wil run as a daemon/service in the RaspberryPi, will start every time the SpotMicro get powered.
+The program wil run as a daemon/service in the RaspberryPi, will start every time the SpotMicroAI get powered.

 I'm using Python 3, since is very accesible to everyone and very decent language.